 Simm Flyweights vs Orvis Ultralight?

 Who makes the best ultralight wading boots?
 The Simms Flyweight and the Orvis Ultralight are two of the top contenders.
-I do not own the Orvis Ultralight, I have only borrowed a pair for a couple of trips to gain an opinion.
+I do not own the Orvis Ultralight, but I have borrowed a pair for a couple of trips to gain an opinion.

 In saying that, the Orvis Ultralights still dry very quickly, faster than most hiking boots but not as quickly as the Simms.

 Firstly, I find the Ultralights are more comfortable, probably due to the extra padding.
-Plus the tongue of the Simms Flyweight forms a sort of a overlap inside the boot which presses down on the top of my foot.
-It did rub, and was slightly uncomfortable while wearing thin socks.
+Plus the tongue of the Simms Flyweight forms a sort of an overlap inside the boot which presses down and rubbed on the top of my foot.
+Not enough to cause a blister, or even a hot spot but is noticeable when I wear thin socks.

 If you are planning on doing more hiking than wading.
 The Orvis Ultralight might actually be the better choice.
 They do weigh more, but they are more supportive.